Recycling and Trash Collection

 - Syringes & needles (i.e. EpiPens)

-- These items should be taken to a health care professional’s office or hospital for proper disposal
+- Take these items to a health care professional’s office or hospital for proper disposal

 - Hydrogen peroxide